andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 un-obvious utility.
 The same idea applies for `array('a)`.
 For a binary tree, imagine a binary tree of functions `Tree.t('a => 'b)` applied to a binary tree of values `Tree.t('a)`.
-These applicatives can be implemented, but it's not something you run into as much in day-to-day use.
+These applicatives can be implemented, but it's not something you run into as much in day-to-day use, so I'll not get into these at this time, but you are welcome to give it a shot yourself!

 # Result applicative